Kenyon Family History

 Hazel Bond elected Sec & Treas

+Suggested that we have a program committee.
+Plan carried that each family furnish a portion of the program also suggested where ever reunion held, the party have the coffee and possibly one hot dish.
+Planned if all boys home from service special effort be made to have everyone present.
 A reading by H.D.Kenyon on the History of the Kenyons down to H.J.Kenyon.
 Suggested that the record be kept and continue after being brought up to date.
 Talk given by Grandpa (Henry J.) Kenyon on the subject of family trees.
 Vote of thanks given him for his efforts in complying the historical data read at this meeting.

+History dated back as far as 444.
 Voted to set reunions date for last Sunday in July.

 Song “I’m in the Lords Army” sang by Patty Brock and Judy Shamel